 Servant leadership is compassionate and forgiving.
 It gives others a chance to make mistakes and learn from them.
 When you hear, "I was set up," it usually has a negative connotation.
 With servant leadership you love people so much that you set them up for success.
-When someone drops the ball and makes a mess of a Ethical situations will become easier to detect because the right thing to do is the thing to do. project, who is more qualified to fix it?
+When someone drops the ball and makes a mess of a project, who is more qualified to fix it?
 I guarantee the person who bungled the job is the person who knows first hand what not to do.
 Jesus forgave the sinful woman caught in adultery and sent her on her way to sin no more.
 He gave her a second chance to do the job of moral living right.
 Some have suggested that this woman was the same Mary that wept with Jesus at the tomb of her brother, Lazarus.
 If that was the case, she indeed learned from the Master of forgiveness.